hernan-vela/HernanVelasquez_T1A2/README.md

 ## Tech Stack
 This website has been built until this point, using entirely HTML and CSS.
 The CSS web layout commonly known as Flexbox has been extensively used across the site to facilitate responsiveness.

+The website was deployed using Netlify (https://www.netlify.com/), and the deployment settings are linked to the Github repository, in which case any modification in the repo is made, the website will be automatically updated.

 ## Functionality and Features
 This portfolio shows a Home page housing four main different pages with images, text, links, animated links, buttons and a form for user input.
 The website is intended to be easily browsed, with few information, simple buttons, and a simple design.

+By clicking on the links of the navigation bar, the user will be taken into a corresponding page inside the website.
+The design is simple, clean and easy to navigate, accomodating the layout to differents devices.

 ### Bespoken HTML and CSS files
-The raw files to create the website were coded from scratch using VSCode, and all the resources, files, and relevant information reside in an online repository in Github (see link at the top).
+The raw files to create the website were coded from scratch using VSCode, and all the resources, files and relevant information reside in an online repository in Github (see link at the top).

 ### Website Layout
 The site is comprised by a Home page with a profile picture of myself and a brief description of interests and personality, an About page with my education highlights and professional experience and a button link to a mock up resume; a Blog page that shows five made-up publications, each one with image, heading and date of post, which are linked to a generic post.
 It is also included a Contact page where an user can type information an submit it through a button at the bottom of the form.